R1NZ3/yaoi-angel/README.md

 i **hate** talking first and **wont** talk first , please dont break our friendship because of that .

-**I wont vent to anyone or anything, till told or very comfortable with.** *i dont know how to express self i'm sorry.*

 ***i hide + block freely and weirdos.***

 c+h and interacting is always welcome, as i am quite alone / lonely (sometimes its a choice!) :3

 i love making new friends *!*

-i'm trying to get and make my *avoidant attachment* better i *promise*, i avoid getting close with anyone anymore.

 ---